matpato/XEFR4Py/README.md

 </br>To cite the work, please use the following text:</br>
 Amorim, D.; Pato, M. & Datia, N.</br>
-EEFR: Enhanced Ensemble Feature Ranking </br>
+XEFR: eXplainable Ensemble Feature Ranking </br>

 <p>(<a href="#top">back to top</a>)</p>